Salvador de Iturbide y Huarte

-Salvador María de Iturbide y Huarte (17 July 1820 – 7 June 1856) was the eighth child (and third son) of Agustín I of Mexico and Empress Ana Maria Huarte.
+Salvador María de Iturbide y Huarte (17 July 1820 – 7 June 1856) was the eighth child (and third son) of Agustín I of Mexico and Empress Ana María Huarte.
 He was married in 1845 to Doña María del Rosario de Marzán y Guisasola.
-His descendants, through his son Salvador de Iturbide y de Marzán, are the current pretenders to the Mexican Throne.
+His descendants, through his son Salvador de Iturbide y Marzán, are the current pretenders to the Mexican Throne.
 He was in the Secretary Mexican Legation in Washington, D.C., in 1849.

 Biography

 Prince Salvador was two years old when he became a Mexican Prince and was styled Highness by the Mexican Congress.
 He had nine brothers and sisters; Prince Imperial Agustín Jerónimo, Princess Sabina, Princess Juana, Princess Josefa, Prince Ángel, Princess María, Princess Dolores, Prince Felipe, and Prince Agustín Cosme.
 He was educated at Collège Sainte-Barbe, Paris, as well as in Vienna.

 Salvador was the third in line to the throne, after his brother Ángel de Iturbide y Huarte.
 When Maximilian I of Mexico was crowned emperor, he contacted the Iturbide family to ask for the adoption of two boys: His Highness, Agustín de Iturbide y Green, son of Ángel, and His Highness Salvador de Iturbide y Marzán, son of Salvador.

 He drowned in a boating accident on the Tepic River, Nayarit, on 7 June 1856.